 After we put our suits on, Cruz and I boarded the shuttle.
-Cruz had apparently done his research, and knew exactly where he wanted us to get dropped off.
+Cruz had apparently done his research and knew exactly where he wanted us to get dropped off.
 This was yet another reason I did love technology at times.
-Because all of the maps, videos, and other information we could need about the planet were stored on a database and accessible through our specs or our suits, we could basically explore the planet on our own.
-We didn’t need anyone to guide us, and we didn’t have too much to fear in regard to unforeseen danger.
-Through our orientation, surface training, and smart suits, we felt pretty comfortable.
-I certainly wouldn’t be saying the same if I were one of the elite soldiers who had to rough it without most of the technology we had, but I felt good.
+Because all the maps, videos, and other information we could need about the planet were stored on a database and accessible through our specs or our suits, we could basically explore the planet on our own.
+We didn’t need anyone to guide us and we didn’t have too much to fear in regard to unforeseen danger.
+Through our orientation, surface training, and smart suits, we felt comfortable and secure.
+I wouldn’t be saying the same if I were one of the elite soldiers who had to rough it without most of the technology we had, but I felt good.

-The shuttle took us out of the docking bay and headed out away from the station.
-After about ten minutes, we landed on top of a large tabletop waterfall.
+The shuttle took us out of the docking bay and headed away from the station.
+After about forty minutes, we landed on top of a large tabletop waterfall.
 Cruz told me that this was our spot.

 “You sure you guys want out here?” the pilot asked.
 “You’re not going to be able to get a good look at this waterfall if you’re on top of it.”